• Skip to primary navigation

 • Gently melt your butter on low heat and let it slightly cool down before using it.

 • The dough for these gluten-free pumpkin cookies is quite sticky and soft to work with.
-Therefore cooling the dough in the fridge for 30 minutes before shaping them will make things easier.
+Therefore cooling the dough in the fridge for 30 minutes before shaping it will make things easier.

 • After removing the baked cookies from the oven, let them cool down on the tray for 10 minutes before placing them on a wire rack.